cttricks/MouseTrail.js/README.md

 ```javascript
 const mouseTrail = new MouseTrail(24, 15, 2, true);
 ```
+### Contribution

+Contributions are welcome!
+If you think you can improve the performance, add more animations, or enhance the effects of MouseTrail.js, we encourage you to contribute to the project.

+To contribute, please follow these steps:

+1. Fork the repository on GitHub.

+2. Create a new branch with a descriptive name for your contribution.

+3. Make your modifications, improvements, or additions to the codebase.

+4. Test your changes to ensure they work as expected.

+5. Commit your changes and push them to your forked repository.

+6. Submit a pull request from your branch to the main repository's `master` branch.

+We appreciate your contributions and will review your pull request as soon as possible.
+Feel free to provide any additional context, explanations, or documentation related to your contribution in the pull request description.

+Please note that by contributing to the MouseTrail.js project, you agree to release your contributions under the MIT License.

 ### License
 MouseTrail.js is released under the MIT License.
 See the LICENSE file for more details.